rust-ndarray/ndarray/README.rst

   - ``ArrayBase``:
     The N-dimensional array type itself.
-  - ``Array``:
-    An array where the data is shared and copy on write, it can act as both an owner of the data as well as a lightweight view.
   - ``OwnedArray``:
     An array where the data is owned uniquely.
+  - ``RcArray``:
+    An array where the data has shared ownership and is copy on write.
   - ``ArrayView``, ``ArrayViewMut``:
     Lightweight array views.